 Are you able to train multiple operators and create operational guidelines for implementation?
-Leadership in-house, it's important to include leadership in planning discussions and status check-ins.
+Leadership With the business potential of taking programmatic operations in-house, it's important to include leadership in planning discussions and status check-ins.
 The operator down in the weeds may not be the same person identifying and pitching new business opportunities, so leadership can help fan the flames, so to speak.
 In addition, the retention rate for young marketers is low compared to that of leadership.
 Having that level of the business investment will help real-time bidding (RTB) take root at the organization.